 Does Centrelink have the power to obtain information?

 Yes.
-Section 192 of the Commonwealth Act empowers the department of Families, Housing, Community Services and Indigenous Affairs (administered by Centrelink) to seek information or documentation to help determine whether a person is entitled to receive social security payments or other benefits (for example concession cards or financial supplements).
+Section 192 of the Commonwealth Act empowers the Department of Families, Housing, Community Services and Indigenous Affairs (through its agency Centrelink) to seek information or documentation to help determine whether a person is entitled to receive social security payments or other benefits (for example concession cards or financial supplements).
 A notice to produce can be directed to principals.